This Disney mom has had enough.

 Help your teen understand her or own personality and how it affects her information processing.
 Encourage her to be open to other points of view.

 Kids, especially teens, want to know what to do in response to a tragedy.
-You may want to coach them to:
+You may want to coach them in these ways when processing tragic news:

 Pray.
 Prayer is a powerful weapon against evil.
 It’s an opportunity to speak with our Heavenly Father.
 Talk about times God has answered prayer and the power we have in 24/7 access to the Creator of the universe.